sascristian/HeyberryAI/server_skills/skill_facebook/README.md

 all info for these is captured and processed, missing dialog/vocab or other minor work

     - Generating posts - listen for post requests, helper class being made to be imported and post requests made easy
-    - When was "friend" online last time intent
-    - How many friends does "friend" have intent
     - Motivate your makers - send a thank you / motivational message to one of the mycroft devs
-    - Like photos of "friend" intent
-    - Add friends of "friend" intent
-    - Send "chat message" to "friend" intent
     - Post friend number on wall intent
-    - Post "this" on wall intent

 these are early stage/ideas